 As the old saying goes, grandchildren are your reward for putting up with your children.

-Being a grandparent lets you experience the pleasant aspects of raising kids without the more stressful bits.
+Being a grandparent allows you to experience the pleasant aspects of raising kids without the more stressful bits.
 You get to experience unconditional love, teach them new experiences, and watch them grow.
 Most grandparents won’t have to stay up late with worry and experience those angsty teenage years.
 One of the most stressful parts of having children is the time and financial commitment, which typically falls to the parents.
 Therefore, the grandparents have more freedom to spoil their grandchildren.
-Multiple studies show that spending time with grandchildren can have positive effects on their grandparents’ health, both physically and mentally.
+Multiple studies found that spending time with grandchildren can have a positive impact on their grandparents’ health, both physically and mentally.
 Therefore, grandchildren can keep you healthy.

 Physical Benefits